Atlas of plant and animal histology

 Primary vascular tissue

 Organ: stem, metaxylem and metaphloem.
-Primary grow.
+Primary growth.

 Species: A, B, C: malva (Malva sylvestris); D: corn (Zea mays).